AriesJ12/fact-check-api/README.md

 # How to run (Docker exclusive) -- recommended if you want to deploy in a server or if the fast api doesnt work in your pc

 - prerequisite:
-download the pytorch_model.bin in https://huggingface.co/ctu-aic/xlm-roberta-large-squad2-ctkfacts_nli/tree/main
+download the model.safetensors in https://huggingface.co/MoritzLaurer/mDeBERTa-v3-base-xnli-multilingual-nli-2mil7/tree/main
 put it in the nli folder

 Python version: 3.12.4